traeger/TypedHOL-Haskell/README.md

 \x. y :: Bool -> Bool
 ```

-But fails on typelevel if you try to build terms which missmatching types:
+But fails on typelevel if you try to build terms with missmatching types:
 ```
 > x .@ y
 [..]: error: